Kelly Molinet, Head of School and Executive Director

 Jeff Hamilton, PE, Health and Performing Arts Teacher

-Jeff backs up his BA in psychology/anthropology with a black belt and twenty-five years teaching martial arts.
-Our performing arts teacher since 1993, Jeff also offers basketball and weight lifting classes along with classes like Chi Kung, Art of the Sword, and Human Issues.
+Jeff backs up his Bachelor of Arts in Psychology/Anthropology with a black belt and 25 years teaching martial arts.
+Our performing arts instructor since 1993, Jeff also teaches basketball and weightlifting along with classes like Chi Kung, Art of the Sword, and Human Issues.
 Jeff’s wilderness and leadership trips often prove to be life changing for our students, and his daily all-school community class is part of the fabric of our school program.
-“I have the freedom to be who I really am here and I love that I have the opportunity to form real, authentic relationships with my students.”
+“I have the freedom to be who I really am here,” Jeff says, “and I love that I have the opportunity to form real, authentic relationships with my students.”

 “September School offers the chance to help students establish and solidify their values at a time when they’re questioning the reality of everything in their lives.” —Jeff Hamilton